masterl/vector_and_matrix_tdd_trial/README.md

 #### Matrix
 - Matrix can be acessed by matrix[line][column]
 - matrix * scalar and matrix *= scalar
+- matrix / scalar and matrix /= scalar
 - matrix2 = matrix1
 - Determinant for NxN done
 - Generates: